STUDENT COURSE ATTENDANCE & PARTICIPATION

 For purposes of federal, Title IV, student financial assistance, the U.S. Department of Education requires institutions to be able to demonstrate that federal aid recipients established eligibility for federal aid by participating in academic-related activities for all enrolled course work.

 Faculty will report any student who has not officially withdrawn but who has stopped attending and in the opinion of the instructor has not completed enough academic coursework to complete the course by entering a FINAL grade of WF.
-A WF grade is assigned at the end of the semester when a student has been determined to be non-participating but were reported as attending on the enrollment verification roster.
+A WF grade is assigned at the end of the semester when a student has been determined to be non-participating but was reported as attending on the enrollment verification roster.
 See “Withdrawal Policy” for more information.